anconprotocol/browser/README.md

 #### DAG Indexing

+- Edge indexer

 #### Ancon Worker tasks (interactive)

+- JEXL worker tasks for lego block like development

 #### ERC721 adapters

+- You should be able to build or connect any ERC721 token and use it

 #### NFT Royalty accounting module

+- Real time stats (requires ERC721 adapters)

 #### Aggregator tasks (readonly)

+- NFT Marketplaces feeds